telerik/reporting-docs/embedding-reports/display-reports-in-applications/web-application/angular-report-viewer/angular-report-viewer-overview.md

 	+ [Less-Based Themes](https://docs.telerik.com/kendo-ui/styles-and-layout/appearance-styling); or
 	+ [Sass-Based Themes](https://docs.telerik.com/kendo-ui/styles-and-layout/sass-themes)

+## Browser Support

+The Angular viewer is based on the [HTML5 Report Viewer]({%slug telerikreporting/using-reports-in-applications/display-reports-in-applications/web-application/html5-report-viewer/overview%}), thus the client browser should conform to the HTML5 Report Viewer [Browser Support]({%slug telerikreporting/using-reports-in-applications/display-reports-in-applications/web-application/html5-report-viewer/requirements-and-browser-support%}#browser-support).

+## Types of Reports

+The Angular Report Viewer lets you display both `declarative` and `type` [report definitions]({%slug on-telerik-reporting%)#report-definition).
+All report definitions should be accessible server-side by the Reporting REST Service.

+Report definitions created in run-time, fetched from custom storages, etc. may also be displayed in the viewer.
+This requires a [Custom ReportSource Resolver]({%slug telerikreporting/using-reports-in-applications/host-the-report-engine-remotely/telerik-reporting-rest-services/rest-service-report-source-resolver/how-to-implement-a-custom-report-source-resolver%}) associating the [client-side ReportSource]({%slug telerikreporting/using-reports-in-applications/display-reports-in-applications/web-application/html5-report-viewer/api-reference/reportviewer/methods/reportsource()%}) Report property with the [server-side ReportSource]({%slug telerikreporting/designing-reports/report-sources/overview%}#available-report-sources) passed to the Reporting engine.

 ## Preview, Export, Print, and Share Reports

 The Angular Report Viewer lets your users Preview, Export, and Print their reports from your Angular Reporting application.
 The functionalities are triggered from the corresponding [Toolbar Menu buttons]({%slug telerikreporting/using-reports-in-applications/display-reports-in-applications/web-application/html5-report-viewer/overview%}#toolbar).